 This course is intended for African practitioners, business leaders and policy makers, preferably with a minimum of 3 years’ practical work experience.
 Applicant backgrounds include;

 - Business leaders in the agri-food, educational and finance sectors

 - Public sector workers and policy makers working in the fields of agriculture, education, finance or youth & gender

 - Researchers from think-tanks, universities or other educational institutes

 Participants are intentionally selected from a variety of backgrounds so that during group work participants also learn from the variety of one another’s experience.

 Course programme in more detail

-Courses are currently online
+Courses are currently blended

 Application for this course

-On top of this page you can apply for the course 'Youth entrepreneurship in agriculture and changing food systems'.
+On top of this page you can apply for the course 'Youth Entrepreneurship in Agriculture and Changing Food Systems'.
 Depending on your nationality, your organisation and the type of course you wish to join, your eligibility and the application procedures may differ.
 Find out more about the requirements and the application process.